guardon-dev/guardon/CONTRIBUTING.md

 All major changes should include new or updated tests.
 See the ROADMAP.md for our commitment to test coverage.

+## Static Code Analysis

+Guardon applies static code analysis to all major production releases using [ESLint](https://eslint.org/), a FLOSS tool for JavaScript.
+All code must pass ESLint checks before release.
+Contributors are required to run ESLint and address any issues before submitting changes.

+## Continuous Static Analysis

+It is suggested that static source code analysis (ESLint) be run on every commit or at least daily.
+This can be automated using continuous integration (CI) tools such as GitHub Actions, so that code quality and security issues are detected as early as possible.

 ## Warning Policy

 Guardon is committed to addressing all warnings identified by ESLint and other code quality tools.
 Contributors should: